loathers/garbage-collector/README.md

 ### Pull your stuff, please

 Garbo uses mafia's `availableAmount` function to determine whether you have certain items.
 That function, in turn, checks the `autoSatisfyWithStorage` property to determine whether to pay attention to stuff in Hagnk's.
 For most people, that is set to true.
 And that's a great value for it to be set to!
 Unlike the closet, items unpulled from Hagnk's are typically items players want to use to do things.
+If that were to be set to false, garbo would operate under the assumption that you don't own anything left in storage, like a mime army slotglas, or a mafia pointer ring, or any of a billion different things we use.
+Garbo is a big script, we use a lot of stuff.

 That being said, having garbo try to pull every single item it tries to use would be burdensome.
 We'd get features at a snail's pace.
 It would be incredibly tedious to write code.
 Which is to say, if garbo thinks you have something, it thinks you _have_ it.
 That can cause issues when it's in Hagnk's.